Russia expects Obama visit despite "mini-crisis" in ties

 DUBAI Iranian President Hassan Rouhani will visit Oman and Kuwait on Wednesday, state media reported, in his first visit to the Gulf Arab states since taking power in 2013.

-MOSCOW U.S. President Barack Obama is likely to visit Russia in the first half of 2013 despite a "mini-crisis" in relations over U.S. moves to punish Russians accused of rights abuses, a Kremlin aide said on Tuesday.
+MOSCOW President Barack Obama is likely to visit Russia in the first half of 2013 despite a "mini-crisis" in relations over U.S. moves to punish Russians accused of rights violations, the Kremlin said on Tuesday.

+Yury Ushakov, a foreign policy adviser to President Vladimir Putin, gave no further details.
+Obama and Putin have both signalled since winning presidential elections this year that they want an improvement in U.S.-Russian ties.

+Putin invited Obama to visit Russia after the U.S. leader's election for a second presidential term last month, but relations between the former Cold War-era rivals remain uneasy.

-Russia's President Vladimir Putin has been angered by the U.S. Congress passing the so-called Magnitsky Act which will bar entry to alleged Russian human rights violators and freeze any assets they hold in the United States.
+The Russian leader, who won election for a third term in March, has been angered by the passage by the U.S. Congress of the so-called Magnitsky Act at the same time as it ratified Russia's entry to the World Trade Organization.

-Obama signed the legislation last week.
-But, signalling that the Kremlin does not want the spat to block efforts to improve relations, foreign policy aide Yury Ushakov said Putin stood by an invitation for the U.S. president to visit Russia.

-Obama is expected to come to Russia in September anyway, for a Group of 20 summit in St Petersburg, but a separate visit for a bilateral summit would send a positive signal to Moscow about his intentions.

-Obama visited Russia in 2009, and struck up a good rapport with then-President Dmitry Medvedev.
-The "reset" led to the signing of a new nuclear-arms reduction treaty, but Obama has a more difficult relationship with Putin.

-The Magnitsky Act was drawn up because of U.S. concern over the death in a Russian prison of anti-corruption lawyer Sergei Magnitsky in 2009.
-It has outraged Russian politicians and members of parliament.
+The Magnitsky Act would require the United States to deny visas and freeze assets of Russian officials accused of involvement in the death in prison of anti-graft lawyer Sergei Magnitsky in 2009.

-"This is an unfriendly move," Ushakov said at Tuesday's briefing.
-"These moves cannot be left unanswered."

 DUBAI Iranian President Hassan Rouhani will visit Oman and Kuwait on Wednesday, state media reported, in his first visit to the Gulf Arab states since taking power in 2013.